GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/language/threads.rst

 The returned thread object is initially in 'idle' state. the thread can be started with the function 'threadobj.call()'; the parameters passed to 'call' are passed to the thread function.

-A thread can be be suspended calling the function suspend(), when this happens the function that wokeup(or started) the thread returns (If a parameter is passed to suspend() it will be the return value of the wakeup function , if no parameter is passed the return value will be null).
+A thread can be suspended calling the function suspend().
+Calling suspend() on the root VM raises an error.
+When a thread is suspended, the function that wokeup(or started) the thread returns (If a parameter is passed to suspend() it will be the return value of the wakeup function , if no parameter is passed the return value will be null).
 A suspended thread can be resumed calling the function 'threadobj.wakeup', when this happens